Sanur, Bali: Tourism

-Bali Beach Hotel in Sanur was built by Indonesian President Sukarno in 1963, and boosted tourism in Bali.
-Before the construction of the Bali Beach Hotel, only three significant hotels existed on the island.
-Construction of hotels and restaurants began to spread throughout Bali.
+Largest hotel in Bali, the newly reopened Grand Inna Bali Beach / Meru Sanur hotel has now 523 rooms and suites, plus its villas and cottages on the south side, all newly equipped, as well as a spa, a fitness center, a swimming pool, a restaurant, a bar, and a lounge.
+In the course of its latest refurbishing, a large swath of the hotel's land has been dedicated to the construction of an international hospital complex on the inland side of the hotel, and of a large convention center on its north side.
+The 3,750 square meters convention space, or "MICE Facilities" (MICE standing for "meeting, incentive, conference, and exhibition"), can accommodate up to 4,000 persons and is to be used for meetings, weddings, exhibitions and concerts.

-Today Sanur contains a number of hotel resorts such as the Fairmont Sanur Beach Bali and the Hyatt Regency Bali (not to be confused with the Grand Hyatt in Nusa Dua).
+Sanur also includes other hotel resorts such as Maya Sanur Resort & Spa, the InterContinental Bali Sanur Resort (rebranded from Fairmont Sanur Beach Bali in 2022, which itself was rebranded from Regent Bali in 2014), the Hyatt Regency Bali (formerly Bali Hyatt, not to be confused with the Grand Hyatt in Nusa Dua), and Andaz Bali.
 Sanur is also home to a growing number of popular villa resorts.

-Also catering to the tourists are a burgeoning number of restaurants and shops spread around the coastal area.
+Also catering to the tourists are many restaurants and shops spread around the coastal area.
 Many of these are Bali-grown brands that favor ingredients or materials original to the island.
 Among those, The Sandwich Bar, Flamingo Beach Club in Pantai Saba, or Italian Gelateria and restaurant Massimo is a long-standing institution, with queues to be seen on almost every night.
 Another Italian style in Sanur is resort wear boutique BIASA, a fashion pioneer on the island founded by art enthusiast Susanna Perini.
 There are plenty of other retail spots along the coastal area, which, in comparison to other destinations on the island, cater more to a mature group of Bali visitors.

 Sights

-Traditional fishing boats can be seen on the beach of Sanur offering a scenic view of the island Nusa Penida.
+Traditional fishing boats can be seen on the beach of Sanur, offering a scenic view of the island Nusa Penida.

-Adrien Jean Le Mayeur de Merpes (1880–1958), a Belgian painter, lived in Sanur from 1932–1958.
+Adrien-Jean Le Mayeur de Merprès (1880–1958), a Belgian painter, lived in Sanur from 1932 to 1958.
 His house was transformed into a museum, Museum Le Mayeur, where about 80 of his most important paintings are exhibited.
 Bali Orchid Garden, a park about 3 km north of Sanur, is worth a visit as well.

-Another interesting sight can be visited in the south of Sanur in Jalan Danau Poso Street beside Pura Blanjong, a small Hindu temple.
-A stone column, Belanjong pillar measuring 1.77 metres can be seen under a roof at the end of a small and short blind alley.
-This is the oldest human-made object on Bali.
-The column bears inscriptions dating from the 9th century written in Sanskrit and in a very old form of Balinese.
+Another interesting sight can be visited south of Sanur in Jalan Danau Poso Street beside Pura Blanjong, a small Hindu temple.
+A stone column, the Belanjong pillar measuring 1.77 metres, can be seen under a roof at the end of a short and narrow blind alley.
+This is the oldest known human-made object in Bali.
+The column bears inscriptions dating from the 9th century written in Sanskrit and a very old form of Balinese.
 Various objects made of stone possibly dating from the same period are exhibited as well.